Easy Homemade Squeeze Pouches (fruit, veggie, yogurt)

-Every year we make and can a massive amount of apple sauce.
-Coincidentally, my children also love a good applesauce (applesauce and veggie mix) pouch.
-However, I was sick of spending a lot of money buying these applesauce pouches all while watching my canned applesauce sit untouched on the pantry shelf.
-Then it clicked - I wanted to start making my own!
+My children love a good applesauce (applesauce and veggie mix) pouch, but I was sick of spending a lot of money buying these applesauce pouches all while watching my canned applesauce sit untouched on the pantry shelf.
+Then it clicked – I wanted to start making my own!
 Easy homemade squeeze pouches (fruit, veggie, yogurt) are a great way to use up homemade canned applesauce or other nutritious foods!

-In addition, with a family of (soon to be) 4 kids, 5 and under - we are busy.
+With a family of 4 kids, 5 and under – we are busy.
 Often times it is just easiest to have grab and go snacks at the ready for when any of the toddlers (or babies) start to fuss for something to eat.
 Pouches of any combination make super healthy and easy snacks that the kids can help themselves to.

 Why Homemade Pouches?